mattduck/dotfiles/README.md

 - Vim plugins are installed with `:BundleInstall`.

-- Emacs plugins are installed on startup.
+- Emacs plugins are automatically installed on startup.

-- Submodules are used when we're just using git to pull in other content, eg. the initial Vundle install, some config bits relating to Solarized schemes.
+- Submodules are used when we're just using pulling in other content with git eg. the initial Vundle install, some config bits relating to Solarized schemes.